jakoch/hikogui.github.io/_posts/2021-06-15-the-unfair-mutex.md

 - by: Take Vos
 - date: {{page.date | date_to_string}}

-When working on TTauri GUI system I needed a recursive mutex that is used often.
+When working on HikoGUI system I needed a recursive mutex that is used often.
 However `std::recursive_mutex` implementations can be extremely heavy, dwarfing the amount of code it's protecting.